Has America normalized violence as a way of life?

 Caryssa Flynn was a driven high-tech marketing professional for over twenty years, with the computer network world hard-wired into her brain.
 The allure of power and money pulled her three-thousand miles away from everything she knew and loved— to Silicon Valley.
 Until she gives birth to her only child in her forties and nothing is about herself anymore.

-Although never becoming anti-corporate, she is concerned about corporate abusive practices.
+Although never becoming anti-corporate, she is concerned about corporate abusive practices and conflicted with her beloved Silicon Valley’s emerging role in America’s forever war.
 What type of legacy are we leaving for our kids?

 Set within the San Francisco Bay Area, Caryssa befriends a group of parents as eclectic as the cafes, shops, and surreal beauty surrounding them.
 Together, they ride the emotional arc of parenting within these tumultuous times.